umairqadir97/news-aggregator-with-fastapi/README.md

 api.route('/news?query=bitcoin')
 def function():
        1. Get all available APIs
-       2. Call each API with searach query to get top 10 resultsin JSON; Searching Function for Each API
+       2. Call each API with search query to get top 10 results in JSON; Searching Function for Each API
        3. Aggregate results from all APIs, discard empty responses

 #### Other Helper Functions
        1. News_API json parser for listing responses; should return only required fields; ["title",  "link", "source"]
        2. Reddit_API json parser for listing results